Article InfoWebsite pageviews: 15043

 Oxford JCRs to save £300,000 on Sky TV

-After an agreement between Sky Business and OUSU, Oxford common rooms will no longer be charged the commercial rate for Sky TV, provided it is not being used to support commercial activity, such as in a bar.
+A new agreement between Sky Business and OUSU means that Oxford common rooms will no longer be charged the commercial rate for Sky TV, provided it is not aired in areas of commercial activity, such as in a college bar.
 It is estimated that this deal will save over £300,000 across the University.

 Fergus Imrie, JCR President at LMH, told Cherwell, “Our JCR had no intention of getting Sky outside of the bar, but we were more than willing to support the proposed boycott.
 I think it is a fantastic result for Oxford University and in particular the common rooms, but quite frankly no less than we deserve.
 The colleges are registered charities and thus should receive the charitable rate.
 I think James did a fantastic job and this highlights the collective power the common rooms have.”

 Regarding his success, Raynor said, “Getting the result we wanted and saving hundreds of thousands of pounds for Oxford colleges was really fantastic news.
 It felt especially good considering how long this has been on the agenda for common rooms.
 I'd like to thank the common room presidents and bursars in particular for their help."